 Are you a sauce person?
 Do you it when a wonderful sauce swims around something else equally fabulous...

 Several months ago I embarked on a quest to make all five Mother Sauces.
 Life and writing a book...

 |Chocolate Peanut Butter Bars

 Chocolate and peanut butter go so well together.
 My kids and I are the biggest Reeses Peanut Butter...

 |How to Do a Crab Boil

-It's been a tradition of ours to let the kids pick what they want us to cook for their birthday dinner....
+It's been a tradition of our family to let the kids pick what they want us to cook for their birthday...